 to Layout Construction Page

-previous mistakes so 3rd time lucky I hope.
-I have chosen a
+learn by our previous mistakes so 3rd time lucky I hope.
+I have

-concrete girder method with a pile at either end to eliminate
+chosen a concrete girder method with a pile at either end to

-frost heave and also if you are running long wheel based rolling
+eliminate frost heave and also if you are running long wheel based

-stock you need a good stable track bed.
-So timewill tell if this
+rolling stock you need a good stable track bed.
+So timewill tell

-is the correct way to go.
-The piles are made from 110mm/outside
+if this is the correct way to go.
+The piles are made from

-diameter pipe with a single 10mm steel single rod up the
+110mm/outside diameter pipe with a single 10mm steel single rod up

-middle.
-The beams are made so that boxing sits on the piles and
+the middle.
+The beams are made so that boxing sits on the

 The end of the shed with the new train door fitted.
 It took alot